 I’ve been performing and writing music since before I could read.
 I began studying composition and arranging in Junior High.
 Along with my brothers, my dad and my grandpa, The Wickam Family Band even performed regularly on Blinky’s Fun Club, a syndicated TV program.

-My fiddle playing can be heard on a dozen CD recordings, including three albums of my own.
+My fiddle playing and singing can be heard on a more than dozen recordings, including six albums of my own.
 I’ve played with many different bands throughout the United States, and even briefly in England.
 I am a four time Colorado State Fiddling Champion, and have been a finalist four times at the Grand Masters’ Fiddler Championship.
 I also directed the Indiana State Fiddle Contest for four years.

 My musical tastes span bluegrass to classical to jazz, rock and old-time fiddle.
 I play guitar, mandolin, bass, and viola, but my main instrument is the fiddle.
 Regardless of the style of music I am playing, or the instrument, the music is in me, and I am thoroughly in the music.